guinslym/awesome-404/CONTRIBUTING.md

 * Search previous suggestions before making a new one, as yours may be a duplicate.
 * Check your spelling and grammar.
 * Remove any trailing whitespace.
-* Send a Pull Request.
+* Send a Pull Request // use a different branch than the `Master` one.